brabsmit/home-control/README.md

 Homecontrol is a simple Django app that provides proof-of-concept for the generic control of any number of internet-connected homes.

+A generic REST API is exposed to devices in a home that are to be controlled and/or viewed by a user via a dashboard.
+Device state and control information are stored in a sqlite3 database and retrieved via AJAX for the user to view/manipulate.

+The API itself is documented [here](http://ec2-54-153-19-113.us-west-1.compute.amazonaws.com/).
+From this interface, you can play around with adding, modifying, and deleting (not recommended) devices, homes, and rooms.

 Detailed documentation is in the "docs" directory.